Samragyee RL Shah: 2019

 In 2019, Shah worked on Maruni, starring alongside Puspa Khadka and Rebika Gurung.
 On 11 June 2019, the film released its title track, Jaam Na Maya Jaam, which featured Shah and Pushpa Khadkha.
 The film was released on 30 August 2019, alongside of Indian action thriller Saaho.
 Film critics praised Shah for her different role in Maruni.
-Maruni failed to impress audience, and the box office.
+Maruni failed to impress the audience and the box office.